 - They will let you make a phone call so you can contact a family member, friend, or bail bondsman.

-- If they expect that you will make bail and be released quickly, you might be able to wear your own clothes, but if you are not expected to make bail quickly you you will have to change into a jail issued jumpsuit.
+- If they expect that you will make bail and be released quickly, you might be able to wear your own clothes, but if you are not expected to make bail quickly you will have to change into a jail issued jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If you have, you should tell your story so other people can learn from your experience.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Do you have any tips that will help other people get through jail processing?